linsuxin/Harvard-remote-RA/README.md

 # reading_list

 > Python is highly required.
+C++ will help you.

 > Pytorch (or Tensorflow) is highly required.

 > People who want to do FPGA stuff is not required for python or pytorch.

+> Person who misses two reports will leave this group automatically.

+> Please contact with @wetian to join our mail list.

 ### Week 1: